Agoric/agoric-sdk/packages/swingset-liveslots/src/vatstore-usage.md

 Liveslots maintains three durable counters to create the distinct vrefs that it transmits to the kernel.
 These counters are initialized when `startVat` is called to create the first incarnation of a vat (see `initialIDCounters` and `initializeIDCounters` in [liveslots.js](./liveslots.js)), and written to the vatstore at the end of each delivery as a JSON-serialized record at key `idCounters` (see `flushIDCounters`).

 * `exportID`: an integer indicating the ID of the next exported Remotable or defined Kind and incremented upon each allocation of such a value.
 Technically starts at 1, but that is mostly irrelevant because the root object itself is associated with 0 and many initial values are claimed before any userspace vat code has a chance to run (described below).
-* `collectionID`: an integer indicating the Collection ID of the next collection and incremented upon each allocation of a new collection.
+* `collectionID`: an integer indicating the ID of the next collection and incremented upon each allocation of a new collection.
 Starts at 1, which is claimed by "[baggage](#baggage)".
-* `promiseID`: an integer indicating the ID for the next exported promise (including a promise implicitly created for outbound-message results).
+* `promiseID`: an integer indicating the ID for the next exported promise (including a promise implicitly created for outbound-message results) and incremented upon each allocation.
 Starts at 5.

-The current version of liveslots consumes the first ten exportIDs (covering `o+0` through `o+9`) during vat startup, leaving `10` as the first Kind ID available for userspace.
+The current version of liveslots consumes the first ten exportIDs (covering `o+0` through `o+9`) during vat startup, leaving `10` as the first exportID available for userspace.

 * `o+0`: root object
 * `o+d1`: identifies the KindHandle Kind ID, each `o+d1/${kindHandleID}` instance of which is a KindHandle